-One of the premises of this working paper is that sanitation is a public good and is therefore a public responsibility.
-This does not exempt households from their responsibilities, or exclude private businesses from operating in the sanitation sector.
-However, there is a strong need for governmental agencies to take leadership in reforming the urban sanitation sector.
-At the same time, the responsible governmental agencies will have to undergo change themselves in this process of reform; merely applying a planning tool or introducing a new management model will not change the underlying structures, which have led to the current failures.
-The working paper digs deeper in some of the challenges and proposes a process of change leading to a sanitation sector that is self-reliant, trusted by citizens and private parties, and able to monitor itself and respond to current and upcoming challenges.
-Your comments, thoughts and suggestions on this working paper are highly appreciated.
+IRC argues that sanitation is a public good and is therefore a public responsibility.
+This does not exempt households from their responsibilities, or exclude private businesses.
+However, there is a strong need for governmental agencies to lead a reform in urban sanitation.
+At the same time, IRC proposes a process of change leading to a sector that is self-reliant, trusted by citizens and private parties, and able to respond to current and upcoming challenges.

 "It's great that on this day such an important topic is globally taken up by media around the world."

 CEO of IRC, Patrick Moriarty said: "It is great that on this day such an important topic is discussed globally and taken up by media around the world.
 At IRC, we believe that working toilets and latrines should not be a surprise or cause for celebration.
 We believe in a world where water, sanitation and hygiene are services that everyone is able to take for granted."